 Connect with others with similar lived experiences

-Share without experiencing shame, judgment, or rejection
+Share without experiencing shame or judgment

 Explore ways of coping and healing

-Unsolicited advice can feel like judgment.
+Avoid giving advice.
 If someone asks for advice and you want to respond, share your lived experience using "I" statements.

 Share the air.
 Be mindful of how much time you take so everyone has an equal opportunity to share.